mu-se373-190706025/Mobile-Programming/README.md

   *	Selecting which type user (doctor or patient)
   *	Show information about diabet

     - Doctor function:
       * See their patients of datas (sugar levels)
       * See statics of that datas

     - Patients function
       *	Create their personal user informations (weight, height, avarage daily insulin dose used etc.)
       *	Entry of datas (sugar levels)
       *	See their own datas
       *	See statics of datas

+- Maddde 1
+- Madde 2
+- Madde 3
+  * Alt madde a
+  * Alt madde b
+    - Fıkra i
+    - Fıkra ii